 Fred Roggin is the award-winning weekday sports anchor for NBC4 Southern California.
 Joining the station in 1980, Roggin’s sports reports are featured Monday through Friday on NBC4 News at 6PM and 11PM.
-His most recent pieces can be seen here.
+His most recent news stories can be seen here.

 In addition to anchoring NBC4’s weekday sports news, Roggin is the host of ‘Going Roggin,’ a new 30 minute sports commentary program that airs Sundays at 12 midnight, following the NBC4 News at 11 p.m.
 He is also the creator and host of ‘The Challenge,’ NBC4's multi-platform half-hour post-game show, which airs following ’Sunday Night Football.’

-The leading sports anchor in Southern California, Roggin has earned 30 local Emmy Awards, 22 Golden Mike Awards, three prestigious Associated Press Awards and numerous Press Club Awards for his sports segments, specials and series.
+As the leading sports anchor in Southern California, he has earned 30 local Emmy Awards, 22 Golden Mike Awards, three prestigious Associated Press Awards and numerous Press Club Awards for his sports segments, specials and series.
+Roggin also was bestowed the Joseph M. Quinn Award for Lifetime Achievement from The Los Angeles Press Club in 2013.

 Roggin is one of the few local NBC4 sportscasters who also work for the NBC Network during the Olympic Games.
 He was a network host and reporter for the Games in London, Vancouver, Beijing, Athens, Turin, Sydney, and Salt Lake.
 On the local level, Roggin has covered every Olympics since 1984.